These constitute the must-tour sites that define Antalya’s historical and the cultural environment.

 A major ancient Pamphylian city, 18 km east of Antalya.
 Flourished under Greek and Roman rule.
 Features a well-preserved Roman theater, massive stadium, and colonnaded street.
 Admission: approx. TRY 400.
 Allow 2-3 hours.
 Wear comfortable shoes.

 45 km east of Antalya, renowned for its extraordinarily well-preserved Roman theater (2nd century AD).
 Still used for concerts today.
 Admission: approx. TRY 300.
-Consider attending the Aspendos International Opera and Ballet Festival in June/July.
+Consider attending the Aspendos International Opera and Ballet Gala in June/July.

 30 km northwest of Antalya, with high levels of the Taurus Mountains.
-Frequently called the "Eagle's Nest" due to its inaccessible location.
+Often called the "Eagle's Nest" due to its inaccessible location.
 Alexander the Great failed to conquer it.
 Well-preserved theater plus remarkable rock-cut tombs.
 Admission: approx. TRY 150.
 Requires a steep uphill walk; wear sturdy hiking shoes.

 Explore attraction tickets and tours for these ancient sites on GetYourGuide.